 Supportive Care Medicine - Palliative Care

-When supportive care medicine is consulted to assist, you will remain under the care of your own doctors.
-The program works with your healthcare team to help manage your pain and any other symptoms.
-Team members also can address things like advance healthcare planning to make sure that you are getting the types of care that fit your personal goals and values.
+When Supportive Care Medicine is consulted to assist, you will remain under the care of your own doctors.
+The program's interdisciplinary team of providers works with your healthcare team to help manage your pain and any other symptoms.
+Team members also can assist with communication needs and advance healthcare planning to make sure that you are getting the care that fits your personal goals and values.

 Is Supportive Care Medicine Right for You?

-If you need additional support as a result of an advanced illness, Supportive Care Medicine might be able to help.
-Examples of conditions with which the program provides assistance:
+If you or your loved ones need additional support as a result of a serious illness, Supportive Care Medicine might be able to help.
+Examples of conditions that the program can help with include:

 - Heart disease

 Supportive Care Medicine team members are experts at managing your pain and other symptoms related to your serious illness.
 Examples of other symptoms they can assist with include nausea, fatigue, poor appetite, difficulty sleeping and feeling sad or worried.
 The team will work closely with your primary care doctor and your other specialists to help you address any healthcare issues that are caused by your illness or the treatments you are receiving.

 The team can make sure you are making the right choices for your care by bringing everyone together to talk about your condition, giving you a chance to ask questions and decide what is best for you.

 Spiritual and Social Support